department-of-veterans-affairs/vets-website/_vre/service-disabled/return-job.md

 <div markdown="1">
 Veterans with service-connected disabilities have the opportunity to return to work with a former employer because of the [Uniformed Services Employment and Reemployment Rights Act (USERRA)](http://www.dol.gov/vets/programs/userra/).
-Vocational Rehabilitation and Employment (VR&E) can assist in this process by helping your employer accommodate your needs.
-Your VR&E counselor can provide a full range of rehabilitation services,  and can refer you directly to the Department of Labor to begin the process.
+Vocational Rehabilitation and Employment (VR&amp;E) can assist in this process by helping your employer accommodate your needs.
+Your VR&amp;E counselor can provide a full range of rehabilitation services,  and can refer you directly to the Department of Labor to begin the process.

-### Are you eligible for this VR&E track?
+### Are you eligible for this VR&amp;E track?

 </div>